soosid00/Portfolio/README.md

 - Private commissions
 - Long-term dev roles

 If it’s serious and paid, I’m interested.
+Payments MUST be finalized atleast half of it to have security between business between us.

 ---